Tjarliman/RAP-Part-2/README.md

 - Active it

 If everything OK, we can try to Preview our OData service, and you will notice some differences with previous one.
 Can you spot the differences?

+1. Delete Button for header part was removed
+2. For those documents which having "Posted" as their status, we cannot add anymore items into it.
+3. ...etc